TwoFistedJustice/manifold/docs/definitions.md

 ### Person
-A Person is a human who uses our software.
+A Person is a human who is a "user" of our software.

 ### User
-A User is a collection of data representing one Person.
-A user will have one or more "Vehicles".
+A User is a collection of data representing one person.
+A user will have one or more "vehicles".

 ### Vehicle